globocom/huskyCI/README.md

 #### Downloading docker images:

-The images below are already installed via Vagrant!
+The images below are already installed via Vagrant (vm3-docker-config.sh)!
 These are only some examples on how to download your own docker image if desired.

 huskyci/enry: